Sous Vide Strip Loin Steak with Herbed Goat Cheese Butter

 - Steaks: Pat steaks dry with paper towel.
 Season with half of the salt and pepper.
 Seal each steak in vacuum bag or zipper-lock bag.

 - When water has reached desired temperature, multi pot will beep 3 times.
-Add steaks.
+Add steaks and place the lid on, keeping the vent open.
 When cook time is complete, carefully remove steaks.
 Let stand for 5 minutes.
 Remove steaks from bags; pat steaks dry with paper towel and season with remaining salt and pepper.

 - Heat large heavy-bottom skillet or griddle over high heat; sear steaks for about 2 minutes per side or until browned.
 Slice Herbed Goat Cheese Butter into coins; serve over hot seared steaks.

 - Use remaining Herbed Goat Cheese Butter with sous-vide chicken or toss with steamed veggies, such as asparagus, green beans or broccoli.